 1. Preserve Life

 The first and foremost goal of first aid is to preserve life.
-Whether it’s performing CPR, clearing a blocked airway, or stabilizing someone after an accident, your role as a first-aider is to keep the person alive until medical help arrives.
+Whether it’s performing Cardiopulmonary Resuscitation (CPR), clearing a blocked airway, or stabilizing someone after an accident, your role as a first-aider is to keep the person alive until medical help arrives.

 - Ensuring safety for both the victim and responder before providing aid.